jcbendernh/PowerBIPipelines/README.md

     $deployResult | Format-List
     ```

-6. In preparation for promoting the assets in the Dev workspace to the Test workspace, lets get a listing of them so that we have their Ids.
+6. In preparation for promoting the assets in the Dev workspace to the Test workspace, let's get a listing of them so that we have their Ids.
     ```powershell
     $dataseturl = "groups/insert dev workspace ID/datasets"
     $datasetdeployResult = Invoke-PowerBIRestMethod -Url $dataseturl  -Method Get